Saka guru

-Saka guru, or soko guru in Javanese, is the four main posts which supported certain Javanese buildings, e.g. the pendopo, the house proper and the mosque.
+Saka guru, or soko guru in Javanese, is the set of four main posts that support certain Javanese buildings, e.g. the pendopo, the house proper, and the mosque.
 The saka guru is the most fundamental element in Javanese architecture because it supports the entire roof of the building.
 Because of its importance, the saka guru is imbued with symbolism and treated with certain rituals.

 Structure and construction

 The saka guru construction is employed in buildings that are constructed with a joglo-type or tajug-type (pyramidal) roofs.
-The joglo type roof is only reserved for the house of the nobles, while the tajug-type roof is used to support sacred buildings e.g. mosques or temples.
-In Javanese architecture, walls are merely boundaries of room and the exterior with no structural purposes.
-The main structural columns/posts of a Javanese house (the saka guru) supports directly the roof and not the wall.
-Each of these four main posts sits on top of an umpak, three-dimensional trapezoidal stone which acts as a transition between the post and foundation.
+The joglo-type roof is reserved for the houses of the nobility, while the tajug-type roof is used to support sacred buildings such as mosques or temples.
+In Javanese architecture, walls are merely boundaries of rooms and the exterior with no structural purposes.
+The main structural columns/posts of a Javanese house (the saka guru) support directly the roof and not the wall.
+Each of these four main posts sits on top of an umpak, a three-dimensional trapezoidal stone that acts as a transition between the post and the foundation.
 Umpak size varies from 20 x 20 cm2 to more than a square meter, depending on the dimension of the posts, which commonly ranges between 12 x 12 cm2 to 40 x 40 cm2.
-Umpak prevents the wooden post from the infiltration of groundwater, and reduces the horizontal forces caused by earthquakes.
+Umpak prevents the wooden post from the infiltration of groundwater and reduces the horizontal forces caused by earthquakes.

 During the construction of the saka guru, the northeast umpak is the first stone to be placed on site.
 This umpak is designed to look like the padma flower, imbuing it with the quality of strength.
-The next umpak to be placed is the southeast umpak, followed by northwest, and finally the southwest.
+The next umpak to be placed is the southeast umpak, followed by the northwest, and finally the southwest.
 The wooden posts are always placed according to the direction of tree growth.
 After the saka guru is completely erected, in the evening an offering ceremony is held.